system76/docs/_articles/freezing-behavior.md

 Run Memory Test
 To begin, we need to determine how much memory your system has.
 Open Settings, then navigate to the About pane.
 Look for the item marked 'Memory.'
 It should have a number, such as 16GB though it may be 15.5GB as well.

-Settings -> About

 Round up to the nearest whole number, then subtract 4.
 Make note of this new value.
 Close out of all running applications.

 Open a Terminal by pressing <kbd><span class="fl-ubuntu"></span></kbd>/<kbd><span class="fl-pop-key"></span></kbd>/<kbd>Super</kbd> and run the following set of commands: